Research Team

 Heightened cognitive ability may be causally associated with lower inflammation amoung young adults

-Nick is an NIHR Clinical Lecturer in General Adult Psychiatry at the University of Bristol and a General Adult Psychiatry Advanced Trainee in the Severn Deanery.
+Nick is a consultant psychiatrist working in the Bristol area, as well as having an honorary research position at the University of Bristol.
 He studied the neurobiology of visual attention and impulsivity in his PhD, and more recently completed post-doctoral projects investigating the effect of neurodevelopmental genomic conditions on sleep and behaviour using data science and machine learning techniques.
 He is working on projects applying these methods to investigate the associations between immuno-metabolic proteomics and depression and psychosis in adulthood.

 News/Projects for Éimear